 Although they do produce yellow flowers, gardeners grow cucumbers for their fruit and not for decoration.
 Some people prefer slicing cucumbers that go well with summer salads or float in water pitchers to add a bit of flavor.
 Slicing cucumber varieties grow to about 6 or 8 inches long and reach 1 inch in diameter.
 Some recommended slicing varieties include Burpless Beauty, Slicemaster and Sweet Success.

 You can also grow cucumbers for pickling.
-Pickling cucumbers are shorter at only 3 or 4 inches long but can still reach diameters of 1 inch.
+Pickling cucumbers are shorter at only 3 to 6 inches long but can still reach diameters of 1 inch.
 Size isn't the only difference between slicing and pickling cucumber varieties, however.
 Pickling cucumbers have thinner skin so that brines and pickling spices can penetrate them more deeply.
 If you're looking for a few good pickling cucumbers, consider Calypso and Fancipak.